-By almost any measure, African countries thus far have enjoyed limited benefits from the expansion of globalization in the last few decades.
-With relatively open economies, many have undertaken major structural reforms that have shifted emphasis from public to private market forces.
+By almost any measure, African countries, thus far, have enjoyed limited benefits from the expansion of globalization in the last few decades.1 With relatively open economies, many have undertaken major structural reforms that have shifted emphasis from public to private market forces.
 As they have done so, debt service ratios have fallen to among the lowest among developing country regions.
-Yet, despite these reforms, the results have been disappointing: real per capita GDP has grown at less than one percent per year, and Africa's per capita GDP has fallen from just under a third to little over a fifth of the world average.
-In this paper, we explore the role of aggregate risk as a major factor in shaping Africa's development prospects, and how institutional innovation is a necessary step to achieve sustainable economic growth.
+Yet, despite these reforms, the results have been disappointing: real per capita gross